neileverette/Synthetic-Users-for-the-Design-Process/article.md

 ---

-# use them as part of your daily workflow
+# Use them as part of your daily workflow

 Once defined, synthetic users become part of your daily rhythm.
 You can:

-- attach a persona to any prompt
+- Attach a persona to any prompt
-- ask for critique from a specific perspective
+- Ask for critique from a specific perspective
-- chain personas together for layered feedback
+- Chain personas together for layered feedback
-- build content inventories
+- Build content inventories
-- refine flows or narratives
+- Refine flows or narratives
-- break down requirements
+- Break down requirements
 - or simply think out loud with a consistent voice

-**synthetic users become powerful once they’re a reusable part of your process, not a one-off experiment**
+**Synthetic users become powerful once they’re a reusable part of your process, not a one-off experiment**

 ---

-# how to use your synthetic users throughout your design process
+# How to use your synthetic users throughout your design process

 Synthetic users fit into almost every stage of design.
 You can use them to understand a problem, explore structure, refine flows, prepare for research, or rehearse for leadership reviews.
 They give you more cycles of thinking without waiting for anyone’s calendar.

-### understanding a new story
+### Understanding a new story
 Use synthetic PMs and researchers to rewrite or unpack requirements, reveal assumptions, and identify missing context.

-### early exploration and ideation
+### Early exploration and ideation
 Use design personas to explore narratives, flows, alternatives, risks, and opportunities.

-### building content inventories
+### Building content inventories
 Use content strategists and researchers to define what information matters and how users expect it to be grouped.

-### rapid critique loops
+### Rapid critique loops
 Run your low-fidelity ideas through designers, PMs, architects, and customers.
 Refine and repeat.

-### preparing for real user research
+### Preparing for real user research
 Use synthetic researchers to plan studies, define signals, and later summarize transcripts.

-### preparing for stakeholders
+### Preparing for stakeholders
 Use executive personas to rehearse narratives, challenge assumptions, and strengthen your argument.

-**synthetic users give you more clarity and stronger thinking long before anyone else sees the work**
+**Synthetic users give you more clarity and stronger thinking long before anyone else sees the work**

 ---

-# a realistic workflow example
+# A realistic workflow example

 Imagine a PM asks you to improve incident remediation for SREs.